How Millennials Are Redefining the Housing Market in 2026?

 3. The Rise of Remote Work and Home Offices

-4. Focus on Affordability and Smart Financing
+4. Embracing Affordability & Smart Financing

 5. Sustainability and Eco-Friendly Living